 - Rope 201: Foundations Part 1 – focusing on fundamentals and forms … including discussions of the “why” behind the rope, a focus on good rope control and technique, tips for working together and communicating in rope, understanding the body in rope, and learning active bottoming skills before the risks escalate; we have found that many people who have been tying for a while can also really benefit from this course as it addresses many of the skills and concepts that typically aren’t addressed in singleton classes and pattern-focused videos

-- Rope 301: Foundations Part 2 – focusing on floor work and partial suspension … continuing the concepts from 201 and applying them to full-body tying and mechanics, focusing on the essential skills for adding uplines to ties, considering how and why we attach to ties, and the implications for the rope and the body
+- Rope 301: Foundations Part 2 – focusing on partial suspension … focusing on the essential skills for adding uplines to ties, considering how and why we attach to ties, and the implications for the rope and the body, with an emphasis on structure and efficienty.

 - Rope 401: Foundations Part 3 – focusing on full suspension and further study … again building on the skills from 201 and 301, looking more closely at the structures on the body as we move into full suspension and start working with positions, timing, levels, order of progression, and transitions with an emphasis on the experience of the bottom in rope and the bottom’s agency